UEE62122 | CRICOS 118054F

 Professional Recognition

-Graduates may be eligible for membership as an Engineering Associate with Engineers Australia.
-This qualification is aligned with the Dublin Accord, providing international recognition in select countries such as New Zealand, the United Kingdom, Canada, and Ireland.
+This qualification is aligned with the Dublin Accord, supporting international recognition in select countries including:

 Student Growth Stories